wmfs/cardscript/README.md

 ## <a name="repo"></a>About this repo

-FormScript isn't tied to any language/implementation: it's a JSON-based language (with YAML support) for _describing_ form content.
+FormScript isn't tied to any language/implementation: it's a JSON-based language (with tooling to provide YAML support) for _describing_ form content.
 There's no CSS or React/Angular/Vue form-renderers here!

 * Instead, within `/packages` you can find various tools (such as a validator and template builder) to help work with FormScript.